DenverCoder544/oskari-documentation/3 Setup instructions/00040-SetupDevelopmentEnvironment.md

 ### Fetch Oskari-server source code

-With commandline git:
+With command line git:

     git clone https://github.com/oskariorg/oskari-server.git

-Note!
-You can also download the codes in zip format from Github, but for contributing any changes to Oskari git is mandatory.
+Or download the codes in zip format from [GitHub](https://github.com/oskariorg/oskari-server).

 Additional Maven modules can be contributed outside git though if they are compatible with the current develop/master branch, but this is not advised.

 Note!
 The frontend source code is already available under `{jetty.base}/oskari-frontend` in the [Jetty bundle](/download).
-To update it you can replace it with code found in https://github.com/oskariorg/oskari-frontend.
+To update it, you can replace it with code found in [the oskari-frontend GitHub repo](https://github.com/oskariorg/oskari-frontend).

 ### Build Oskari server

-This will build all modules that Oskari server is composed of:
+Build all modules that Oskari server is composed of with the following command:

     cd oskari-server
     mvn clean install

 ### Fetch sample-server-extension source code and compile it

-To test your changes on a running web app you can use sample-server-extension to create a webapp using your modified version of oskari-server.
+To test your changes on a running web app you can use [sample-server-extension](https://github.com/oskariorg/sample-server-extension/) to create a web app using your modified version of oskari-server.

 Check that the oskari.version in pom.xml matches the project version of oskari-server you built.

+Download and install the sample-server-extension with the following commands:

     git clone https://github.com/oskariorg/sample-server-extension.git
     cd sample-server-extension